-There are many books about the music industry that you could read to get a better idea of how things work in the industry including Introduction to Music Publishing for Musicians (on Amazon).
+There are many books about the music industry that you could read to get a better idea of how things work in the industry including Introduction to Music Publishing for Musicians.

 As I said earlier, the United States Copyright Office website is also useful.
-Another one that people continuously rave about is All You Need to Know About the Music Business from Donald Passman (also on Amazon).
+Another one that people continuously rave about is All You Need to Know About the Music Business by Donald Passman.

-However, I would say the most consumable book I’ve read on the inner workings of the music business (including performances and record contracts), is Richard Schulenberg’s Legal Aspects of the Music Industry: An Insider’s View (on Amazon again).
+However, I would say the most consumable book I’ve read on the inner workings of the music business (including performances and record contracts), is Richard Schulenberg’s Legal Aspects of the Music Industry: An Insider’s View.

 I believe the latest edition of Schulenberg’s book is from 2004, however, there is still a lot of useful information in there.
 He touches on all kinds of things, including publishing rights, a bit of copyright, riders, and record contracts.

 I believe I first got the idea to read that book from DJ Pain who had a series of good videos a while back about copyright and sample clearing.
 Here’s a good one from DJ Pain.